unicode-org/message-format-wg/spec/formatting.md

    If the call fails or does not return a valid value, emit the appropriate _Message Function Error_ for the failure.

-   Implementations MAY provide a mechanism for the _function_ to provide additional detail about internal failures.
+   Implementations MAY provide a mechanism for the _function handler_ to provide additional detail about internal failures.
-   Specifically, if the cause of the failure was that the datatype, value, or format of the _operand_ did not match that expected by the _function_, the _function_ might cause a _Bad Operand_ error to be emitted.
+   Specifically, if the cause of the failure was that the datatype, value, or format of the _operand_ did not match that expected by the _function_, the _function_ SHOULD cause a _Bad Operand_ error to be emitted.

-   In all failure cases, use the _fallback value_ for the _expression_ as the resolved value.
+   In all failure cases, use the _fallback value_ for the _expression_ as its _resolved value_.

+#### Function Handler

+A **_<dfn>function handler</dfn>_** is an implementation-defined process such as a function or method which accepts a set of arguments and returns a _resolved value_.
+A _function handler_ is required to resolve a _function_.

+An implementation MAY define its own functions and their handlers.
+An implementation MAY allow custom functions to be defined by users.

+Implementations that provide a means for defining custom functions MUST provide a means for _function handlers_ to return _resolved values_ that contain enough information to be used as _operands_ or _option_ values in subsequent _expressions_.

+The _resolved value_ returned by a _function handler_
+MAY be different from the value of the _operand_ of the _function_.
+It MAY be an implementation specified type.
+It is not required to be the same type as the _operand_.

+A _function handler_ MAY include resolved options in its _resolved value_.
+The resolved options MAY be different from the _options_ of the function.

+A _function handler_ SHOULD emit a
+_Bad Operand_ error for _operands_ whose _resolved value_
+or type is not supported.

+_Function handler_ access to the _formatting context_ MUST be minimal and read-only,
+and execution time SHOULD be limited.

+Implementation-defined _functions_ SHOULD use an implementation-defined _namespace_.

 #### Option Resolution